 Came to USF

 Community & Family Health

-Dr. Jennifer Marshall is an Assistant Professor in the Department of Community & Family Health in the College of Public Health at the University of South Florida.
+Dr. Jennifer Marshall is an Assistant Professor in the Department of Community and Family Health at the College of Public Health.
 She holds a BA in psychology and child development from the University of Washington, MPH and PhD in public health from the University of South Florida, and completed her post-doctoral research in special education and early intervention at the School of Education and Human Development at the University of Miami.
 Dr. Marshall’s research interests stem from over 25 years of professional experience in programs supporting teachers and parents of young children with developmental and behavioral challenges, special health care needs, and birth defects in settings such as Seattle Children’s Hospital, Head Start/Early Head Start programs in Colorado and Florida, and the YMCA.

 Dr. Marshall conducts mixed-methods, community-based research in three primary areas: early identification of developmental issues; access to services and supports; and quality in health, education, and community services.
 Past projects include an examination of developmental screening and referral practices among health care, social services and early education agencies; parental recognition and response to developmental delays in young children (in the US and Malaysia); and enrollment and satisfaction with services following developmental screening.